honghaco/honghaco.github.io/_posts/2016-08-19-split-lossless-audio-files.md

 title: Lossless audio files splitting
 categories: [howto]
 tags: [software, audio, linux, multimedia]
-description: How to use cuetools and shntool to split lossless audio files come with metadata from a .cue file
+description: How to use `cuetools` and `shntool` to split lossless audio files that come with metadata from a `.cue` file
 fullview: false
 comments: false
 ---